KQM-git/TCL/combat-mechanics/energy.md

 ## What is Energy?

-Energy is the resource that allows you to cast elemental bursts.
+Energy is the resource that allows you to cast Elemental Bursts.

 ## How to Get Energy

 ### Elemental Skills

-If an elemental skill hits an enemy, **elemental energy particles** will be generated.
-For details on how much energy specific skills/characters generate, this [table](https://docs.google.com/spreadsheets/d/1G05DxDSjtBzj4PZtVjGRA4ATq76HPZa6e4kHVWS6mrA/edit?usp=sharing) has it all.
+If an Elemental Skill hits an enemy, **Elemental Particles** will be generated \(with some exceptions such as Barbara or Noelle's Elemental Skill\).
+For details on how many **Elemental Particles** specific skills/characters generate, this [table](https://docs.google.com/spreadsheets/d/1G05DxDSjtBzj4PZtVjGRA4ATq76HPZa6e4kHVWS6mrA/edit?usp=sharing) has it all.

 ### Auto Attacking

-Normal, Charged and Plunge attacks have a chance on hit to give the on field character about 1 **flat energy**.
+Normal and Charged Attacks have a chance on hit to give the on field character about 1 **Flat Energy**.
 This can be seen when the on field character's vision flashes.
 Multi-hit attacks, such as Keqing's N1C, count each hit individually for proc chance.
-It also gives energy regardless if the user is unable get particles from their elemental skill, such as in Xiao's Bane of All Evil.
+It also gives energy regardless if the user is unable get particles from their Elemental Skill, such as in Xiao's [Bane of All Evil](../characters/anemo/xiao.md#attacks).

-This flat energy is only gained by the character on-field, off-field characters gain no energy from this method.
+This **Flat Energy** is only gained by the character on-field and is not affected by Energy Recharge, off-field characters gain no energy from this method.

 ### Enemy HP Thresholds

-Every enemy has specific HP thresholds at which they will drop energy particles or orbs.
+Every enemy has specific HP thresholds at which they will drop Elemental Particles or Orbs.
 Depending on the enemy type, either **clear or elemental particles/orbs** will be dropped.
-When enemies drop particles/orbs and what is dropped depends on the enemy.
+When enemies drop Particles/Orbs and what is dropped depends on the enemy.
 To see the specifics, this [table](https://docs.google.com/spreadsheets/d/1_z2tKyqWCybPGHGFBhibtfSeHm3by6aCME_OakNz7-8/edit?usp=sharing) has both the estimated thresholds and a built in enemy HP calculator.

 ### Weapons